caprover/caprover-frontend/README.md

 ## Development

 Run CapRover backend service in debug mode.
 Change `.env.development` to match your backend.
-Then run `npm start`
+Then run `yarn start`

 > **Note**: To create a simple backend API in debug mode, you can use [Play with Docker](https://labs.play-with-docker.com/).
 Just simply run the following commands and you'll be set:
 >